 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-Then wet down a scour pad and start moving the baking soda around the glass until you get a thick paste-like substance.
-Just as an FYI, the baking soda tends to stay in clumps, so just do your best to evenly smear it around the glass door.
-Feel free to add more water to the scour pad in order to thoroughly wet the baking soda.
+Once there is a generous amount of baking soda on the oven door, wet down a scour pad and start moving the baking soda around the glass until you get a thick paste.
+The baking soda tends to stay in clumps, so do your best to evenly smear it around the glass door.
+The goal is to cover the entire glass oven door with the baking soda paste.
+If you find you do not have enough paste, simply add more baking soda and water.
+If the paste is thick and clumpy, add more water; if it’s thin and runny, add more baking soda.

-Once your time is up, grab your scour pad once again.
+When the time is up, grab your scour pad again.
 Wet it down and start to scrub in small sections.
-You can already see how well this worked in the image above.
-Keep going until you have completed the entire glass door.
+You can see how well this works in the image below.
+Keep going until you have scrubbed the entire glass door.
+Once finished, use a wet sponge to clean up any remaining baking soda paste.

 It’s like a mirror!